TEETH @ Tiong Bahru now has a new mobile and WhatsApp Number +65 9764 9060.

 What Should You Know about Gingivitis?

 Our teeth go deeper into our gums than we can see.
-Where they connect, there is a small space where debris or bacteria can accumulate.
-If good oral hygiene is not maintained, bacteria builds up, increasing the likelihood of infection and gingivitis.
+Where they connect, a small space can form where debris or bacteria can accumulate.
+If good oral hygiene is not maintained, bacteria build up, increasing the likelihood of infection and gingivitis.

 What Are the Symptoms of Gingivitis and Periodontitis?

-Swollen, red gums that bleed easily are signs of gingivitis.
-Gingivitis can progress into more serious periodontal disease, characterized by a buildup of dental plaque and calculus on the teeth, also known as tartar.
+Gingivitis can progress to more serious periodontal disease, characterised by a buildup of dental plaque and calculus (also known as tartar) on the teeth.
 Gum recession and swollen, bright red gums are common symptoms of periodontal disease and periodontitis.

 Symptoms of gingivitis and signs of gum disease include: